Aneal250/Simple_Foreign_currency_to_naira_Conveter/README.md

 - API Endpoint Exchange Rate API [`ExchangeRate.io`](https://apilayer.com/marketplace/exchangerates_data-api)

 ### Contributions
+### Contributions

-    - Free to Fork the repo and add your own contributions
+    - Feel Free to Fork the repo and add your own contributions
-    - Project Developed for PWC Fullstack Students Cohort 27 | 07 | 2022
+    - This project serves as a demonstration for the PWC Fullstack Students Cohort 31 | 07 | 2022